Yeno/esxi-large-deployment/README.md

 Important:
 This script need to be located in /vmfs/volumes/datastore1/ and be executable by root : chmod +x create_VM.sh
-This script create a Virtual Machines for each turret in a range Options
+This script create a Virtual Machines for each VM in a range Options
 -n: name of VMs before the number 000x-y (needed)
 -t: network interface number : the interface name need to be InterfaceXX with XX=t (needed)